-Keys in the set MUST be one of the following values, or specified in the property definition where the Relation object is used, or a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value:
+Keys in the set MUST be one of the following values, or specified in the property definition where the Relation object is used, or a value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3):

-"first": The linked object is the first in a series the linking object is part of.

-- "next": The linked object is the next in a series the linking object is part of. - "child": The linked object is a subpart of the linking object. - "parent": The linking object is a subpart of the linked object.
+- \ "first": The linked object is the first in a series the linking object is part of. - \ "next": The linked object is the next in a series the linking object is part of. - \ "child": The linked object is a subpart of the linking object. - \ "parent": The linking object is a subpart of the linked object.

-The value for each key in the set MUST be true.
+The value for each key in the map MUST be true.